 Program overview

-• Focus on nutrition and dietary needs throughout the lifecycle.
+• Focus on nutrition, including dietary needs throughout the lifecycle and therapeutic diets.

-• Capstone project involving managing a food service operation.
+• Capstone project involving management of a food service operation.

 Featured Experiences